 If you are still with me and doing the math, I have spent 18 years of my professional life engaging solely with male professional land surveyors.

-Naturally, when I received the opportunity to attend the first-ever Women Surveyors Summit in Austin, Texas in August, I jumped at it.
+Naturally, when I received the opportunity to attend the [new] Women Surveyors Summit in Austin, Texas in August, I jumped at it.

 For my male peers out there who might find this phenomenon a bit hard to relate to, imagine working as a teacher or a nurse in a female-dominated field where you are the only male.
 Always, the only male.
 As you might surmise, it can be a tad isolating at times, and even though I am a self-described “tomboy” who enjoys fishing and hunting, I also like to hang out with other women.
 Especially other women surveyors, although they’re hard to find.